-After the blip when smartphone manufacturers thought that creating devices without expandable storage was a good idea, we are now back to normality and have been for the past couple of years.
-SD cards in Android phones are here to stay, so it’s as good a time as ever to have a refresher on how to mount and unmount them.
+After the blip when smartphone manufacturers thought creating devices without expandable storage was a good idea, we are now seeing manufacturers adding an SD card slot to the phones again.
+If you’re ready to expand your storage, it’s as simple as learning to mount an SD card on your Android device.

-Here we’ll show you how to mount your SD card, unmount it, and what this whole mounting malarkey means in the first place.
+Here we show you how to mount your SD card, unmount it, and what this whole mounting malarkey means in the first place.

 Why Mount Your SD Card?

-If your SD card isn’t mounted, it won’t be visible to your Android phone.
-If you don’t unmount your SD card before removing it, you risk losing data on the card, as you didn’t give it the chance to disconnect at the software level before pulling out the hardware (sort of like switching off your PC at the mains instead of going through the Shut Down process).
+If you don’t mount an SD card on your Android device, it won’t be readable by your device.
+If you don’t unmount your SD card before removing it, you risk losing data on the card, as you didn’t give it the chance to disconnect at the software level before pulling out the hardware (sort of like switching off your PC at the mains instead of going through the Shutdown process).

 How to Mount an SD Card on Your Android Phone

 Mounting an SD card should be as simple as inserting it into your Android device, then following the prompt to “Mount” it.
 Some more modern smartphones automatically mount your SD card without asking, while on others you may need to go to “Settings -> Storage -> SD card” and follow the prompt to mount it from there.
 Once your SD card is mounted, it’s ready to use with your Android device.

 How to Unmount (Or Eject) Your SD Card

 For the most part, the term “unmount” has been replaced with the much more familiar term “Eject” these days, because it essentially means the same thing (although don’t expect your SD card to pop out of your Android phone like a VHS tape).

 To eject your SD card, go to “Settings -> Storage,” then tap the “Eject” icon next to your SD card.
 Alternatively, tap all the way through to your SD card, then tap “Eject.”
 (Some older phones will have the “Unmount” option instead, which does the same thing.)